 - Have a problem after delivery?
 In North America, call ownership at +1-877-798-3752.
 You can also email ServiceHelpNA@tesla.com.
 You may find it’s easier and faster to just set up a service appointment from the Tesla phone app.

 - Door handles will NOT auto present after 48 hours of inactivity on the Model S.

 - IMPORTANT: CELL PHONE INTERFERENCE.
 Cell phones can interfere with the key fob to car communication.
 Don’t keep them in the same pocket.
 A cell phone near your fob in your bag or purse may lock you out.
 The car does not “see” the fob and locks the car.

-- Yellow dotted lines on your speedometer or disabled regen are due to limited charging capability (regen) or limited power output (go).
+- Yellow dotted lines on the energy graph are due to limited charging capability (regen) or limited power output (go).
 This can be because of a cold or full battery for the former, and cold, hot, or a low battery for the latter.

 - IMPORTANT: COLD WEATHER OPERATION.
 We strongly suggest that any owner whose ambient temperature drops below 40°F prepare for the changes in vehicle range and operations.

 - You can attach a USB mouse to your car Some USB game controllers also work for the built-in games!